 There are two genetically distinct clades of monkeypox that vary epidemiologically and clinically.
 The Congo Basin strain is estimated to have a fatality rate of 10 percent.
 The West African strain (confirmed in the U.K. cases) has a fatality rate of about one percent.

-2. Where did monkeypox come from?
+2. Where did mpox come from?

-Monkeypox was first identified in an outbreak of research monkeys (hence the name).
+Monkeypox virus was first identified in an outbreak of research monkeys (hence the name).
 The first human cases were reported in 1970 in the Democratic Republic of Congo, and since then, isolated outbreaks have occurred throughout central and West Africa.
 Few cases have been reported elsewhere and many have been associated with travel to Africa.

-In 2003, dozens of suspected cases of monkeypox were reported to the United States CDC from six different states.
+In 2003, dozens of suspected cases of mpox were reported to the United States CDC from six different states.
 Investigations revealed that all the cases had contact with newly acquired pet prairie dogs that had been imported from Africa.
-This outbreak was contained and no human-to-human spread of monkeypox was identified.
+This outbreak was contained and no human-to-human spread of monkeypox virus was identified.

-3. How does monkeypox spread?
+3. How does mpox spread?

-Animal-to-human spread of monkeypox (i.e., spillover) occurs through a bite or scratch or contact with animal fluids such as in the preparation of wild game.
+Animal-to-human spread of monkeypox virus (i.e., spillover) occurs through a bite or scratch or contact with animal fluids such as in the preparation of wild game.
 Human-to-human spread occurs with contact with bodily fluids, including pus from lesions, and respiratory droplets.
 A patient is considered contagious from the onset of symptoms until lesions have healed, which may be a month or more.

-While some current cases have occurred among people self-identifying as gay or bisexual, it is not clear if monkeypox is transmitted by sexual intercourse.
+While some current cases have occurred among people self-identifying as gay or bisexual, it is not clear if mpox is transmitted by sexual intercourse.
 It is possible that these clusters occurred due to prolonged close contact, exposure to lesion material, or contaminated clothing or bedding between individuals.

 This prodrome is followed by a progressive rash characterized by deep-seated and well-circumscribed lesions.
 The first lesions may be mucosal, commonly occurring on the tongue and in the mouth, followed by a macular rash on the face before spreading throughout the body.
 Over the course of a few weeks, lesions progress from macules to raised papules, they become vesicular then pustular, and ultimately crust and scab over before falling off.